A few words about me

 Education and Training

-• Clinical Diploma in Couple and Individual Psychodynamic Psychotherapy (Tavistock Relationships)
+• Clinical Qualification in Couple and Individual Psychodynamic Psychotherapy (Tavistock Relationships)

 3-year training accredited by the British Association for Counselling and Psychotherapy (BACP)